JosephSAlemu/SpinScript/README.md

 -Screenshot what you don't want and put it in a file for the AvoidSpins script.
 Then set the file path to it.

--just do ctrl+C in the terminal you're running the script in to end the script prematurely.
+-Press esc key to end the script

 # Important
 - Pyautogui is not perfect at detecting images on the screen, so test the script before going for something rare